 Report on Other Legal and Regulatory Requirements

-As required by the Companies (Auditor?s Report) Order 2016("the Order") issued by the Central Government of India in terms of section143(11) of the Act we give in the Annexure A a statement on the matters specified in theparagraph 3 and 4 of the order.
+As required by the Companies (Auditor?s Report) Order 2016("the Order") issued by the Central Government of India in terms of sub-section(11) of section 143 of the Companies Act 2013 we give in the Annexure a statement on thematters specified in paragraphs 3 and 4 of the Order to the extent applicable.

 (a) We have sought and obtained all the information and explanationswhich to the best of our knowledge and belief were necessary for the purposes of ouraudit.

-(c) The balance sheet the statement of profit and loss the statementof cash flows and the statement of changes in equity dealt with by this Report are in agreement with the books of account;
+(c) The Balance Sheet the Statement of Profit and Loss and the CashFlow Statement dealt with by this Report are in agreement with the books of account.

-(e) On the basis of the written representations received from thedirectors as on 31st March 2018 taken on record by the Board of Directors none of thedirectors is disqualified as on 31st March 2018 from being appointed as a director interms of Section 164 (2) of the Act;
+(e) On the basis of the written representations received from thedirectors as on 31st March 2022 taken on record by the Board of Directors none of thedirectors is disqualified as on 31st March 2022 from being appointed as a director interms of Section 164 (2) of the Act.

-(f) With respect to the adequacy of the internal financial controlsover financial reporting of the Company and the operating effectiveness of such controlsrefer to our separate report in "Annexure B"; and
+(f) With respect to the adequacy of the internal financial controlsover financial reporting of the Company and the operating effectiveness of such controlsrefer to our separate Report in "Annexure A".

-i.
-The Company has disclosed the impact of pending litigations on itsfinancial position in its Standalone financial statements.
+1. The Company has disclosed the impact of pending litigations on itsfinancial position in its financial statements.

-ii.
-The Company did not have any long-term contracts includingderivative contracts for which there were any foreseeable losses; and iii.
-There were noamounts which were required to be transferred to the Investors Education and ProtectionFund by the Company.
+2. The Company did not have any long-term contracts includingderivative contracts for which there were any material foreseeable losses.

 ANNEXURE A TO THE AUDITORS' REPORT